Biden’s infrastructure and climate plan emerges as congressional wrangling begins

 The jockeying around these efforts has already begun, as Biden’s allies push for inclusion of their priorities in the next major legislative effort.
 Centrist Democrats have said the package should be targeted to win Republican votes, seeking a return to bipartisan policymaking after a contentious and partisan vote over Biden’s $1.9 trillion relief plan.
 But liberal lawmakers and some economists are pressing the administration to use Democrats’ narrow majorities in Congress to confront some of the nation’s biggest problems, such as climate change, with solutions they say are necessary to address the scale of the crises.

-The White House will brief Democratic leadership and also separately brief Democratic and Republican leaders of relevant committees about the plan Tuesday, according to multiple Senate officials who spoke on the condition of anonymity to reveal internal planning.
+Senior White House officials briefed Senate leadership as well as Democratic and Republican leaders of relevant committees Tuesday afternoon about the details of the plan, according to multiple Senate officials who spoke on the condition of anonymity to reveal internal planning.

+White House officials Brian Deese, director of the National Economic Council, and chief congressional liaison Louisa Terrell did not lay out a preferred legislative strategy during the briefings with senators, according to those familiar with the calls.

+Rather, both Deese and Terrell spoke in broad terms about the president’s infrastructure proposal, emphasizing general principles of the plan rather than drilling down on specific dollar figures, said the people briefed on the calls.

 Congressional aides expect a bruising legislative battle that will prove significantly more difficult than the relatively quick passage of Biden’s relief plan, in which Democrats were held together in part by the need to combat the pandemic.
 Despite some objections, almost every Democrat in both chambers voted for Biden’s plan.